taywrobel/wrobel-dot-dev/content/posts/0001-tyranny-of-the-cap-theorem.md

 # The Wrobel Global Deli

-Now that we understand why we're forced to support partition tolerance in our distributed systems, let's look at the choice that we get to make; the tradeoff between consistency and availability.
+Now that we understand why we're forced to support partition tolerance in our distributed systems, let's look at the choice that we do get to make; the tradeoff between consistency and availability.

 Let's say that I want to make the world's first globally distributed deli.
-I have no idea how we're going to transport food around the world, but that sounds like a good problem for someone else.
-I do know one thing however, which is that our Deli needs one of those classic take a number systems:
+I have no idea how we're going to distribute food around the world, but that sounds like a good problem for someone else to solve.
+I do know one thing however, which is that our deli needs one of those classic take a number systems:

 {{< figure src="/take-a-ticket.jpeg" alt="Take a ticket machine" position="center" style="border-radius: 8px;"
 caption="Holds society together" captionPosition="center" >}}

+It's a numeric value that counts up by 1 every time we assign a number to someone waiting.
+Fairness is one of the cornerstones of society, and we want our take a number system to be as fair as possible.
+Since our deli is operating globally, we want to have one ticket sequence for all of our customers.
+It's a strictly first-come, first-served system where we process deli orders in the order that people made them.
+How hard can that be?

+## Humble Beginnings

+Lets start our deli at a single location, and why not pick London?
+The British seem like a meat-loving folk.

+All the requests come in to the one deli, it uses its counter, incrementing as ticket requests come in, and hands out those numbers.
+Let's see how this system fairs against CAP:

+> _\(C)onsistency: Every read receives the most recent write or an error_

+Well look at that, each read does indeed get the most recent value, since the value is a simple counter at the one deli location!
+How about availability?

+> _(A)vailability: Every request receives a (non-error) response – without the guarantee that it contains the most_
+> _recent write_

+Well, unless the deli is closed, our ticket machine will be able to respond to everyone without waiting, since it has all the information.
+So it looks like this system is both Consistent and Available...
+How is that possible?
+Well, we've completely ignored the "distributed" aspect of the distributed system, and that decision soon starts to bite us.

+It isn't long before our customers start complaining.
+The first complaints come in from New Zealand.
+It simply takes too long to talk to our deli, what with it being on the other side of the planet and all.
+We also have a bigger issue in that the deli closes every night in local London time.
+But that means that for much of Asia, Australia, and even the Americas, the deli is closed at prime meat ordering time!

+It's time to expand.

 ## Consistency vs. Availability

-We all know that at the
+We expand our deli as simply as possible; we add a second location.
+And we decide to be clever, and put the second location on the opposite side of the earth of the first.
+This way, each deli can effectively serve a hemisphere.
+Now to just update that counter logic and we're good to go!

 ## Light is Just Too Slow